American stayed silent after being shot during nightclub rampage

 ISTANBUL — An American shot during the Istanbul nightclub rampage told NBC News he survived the ordeal by playing dead, remaining silent and motionless even after the gunman shot him.

-Jake Raak was one of around 60 people injured during a rampage in and around the Reina nightclub early on New Year's Day.
-Some 39 people were killed in the incident — most of them foreigners.
+Jake Raak was one of about 60 people injured during a rampage in and around the Reina nightclub early New Year's Day.
+Thirty-nine people were killed — most of them foreigners.

+Authorities were engaged in an international manhunt Monday for the suspect, who fled the scene after the shooting.
+Deputy Prime Minister Numan Kurtulmuş told reporters Monday that investigators had recovered his fingerprints and expected to be able to identify him soon.

+Kurtulmuş said eight people were already in custody as authorities pursued others connected to the gunman.

-The 35-year-old from Greenville, Delaware, recalled that as gunman moved through the club spraying bullets, he targeted people who were lying on the floor.
+Raak, 35, of Greenville, Delaware, recalled that as the gunman moved through the club spraying bullets, he targeted people who were lying on the floor.

-ISIS claimed responsibility for the shooting on Monday, identifying the attacker as "a heroic soldier of the caliphate."
-It said the attack had been carried out "and in response to a call" from its leader, Abu Bakr al-Baghdadi, although it did not say whether it directed or merely inspired the perpetrator.
+ISIS claimed responsibility for the shooting Monday, identifying the attacker as "a heroic soldier of the caliphate."
+It said the attack had been carried out "in response to a call" from its leader, Abu Bakr al-Baghdadi, although it didn't say whether it directed or merely inspired the perpetrator.

-The gunman fired some 120 rounds during his rampage in and around the nightclub at about 1:30 a.m. on Sunday (5:30 p.m.
+The gunman fired 120 rounds during his rampage in and around the nightclub about 1:30 a.m.
+Sunday (5:30 p.m.
 ET Saturday), police told NBC News.
 The incident lasted less than 10 minutes.

 "You just have to stay as calm as you can," he said.
 "I took a bullet."